jonnonz1/nz-statute-book/acts/public/2001/telecommunications-act-2001.md

 ### 16 Procedural requirements for initial regulations made under section 229 (unbundled fibre services)
 Section 229(4) does not apply in relation to the first regulations made under section 229.

+### Part 3 — Provisions relating to Regulatory Systems (Economic Development) Amendment Act 2025

+### 17 Interpretation
+In this Part,—
+  - **commencement date** means the day after Royal assent of the Regulatory Systems (Economic Development) Amendment Act 2025
+  - **consent process** has the same meaning as in clause 1
+  - **FTTP service** means a telecommunications service delivered over fibre optic media to an end-user’s premises
+  - **FTTP service provider** means the owner or operator of a fibre-to-the-premises access network.

+**Orders for FTTP services placed before commencement date**

+### 18 Subpart 3 of Part 4 applies if consent process not begun before commencement date
+(1) This clause applies to an FTTP service provider or a network operator and an installation of an FTTP service if— (a) an order for the installation was placed with a retail provider before the commencement date; and (b) the installation is prescribed as a category 1 or category 2 installation for the purposes of subpart 3 of Part 4.
+(2) If the consent process has not begun before the commencement date, then subpart 3 of Part 4 applies as if the order had been placed after the commencement date.

 ## Schedule 1 — Designated services and specified services

 ### Part 1 — Preliminary